gldog/anonymize_jira_users/README.md

 supported by Python-script `assess_ad_users.py` located in the tools-directory.

 I my company, employees going to leave will get an expire-date in the near future in AD.
-Two weeks after that expire-date, the user is automatically removed from AD.
+Two weeks after that expire-date, a user is automatically removed from AD.

 Employees who have left for parental leave, sabbatical leave, or other similar reasons will return.
 These employees get a placeholder expire-date of e.g. 01.01.3000 and will be